 This is the second-installment of our two-part blog designed to help guide beneficiaries in evaluating their legal rights if they are denied a death benefit under a life insurance policy.
 As we point out in Part I of this blog series, it is not the case that every denial of coverage justifies litigation by an insured.
 However, many denials by insurers constitute a breach of contract and/or insurance bad faith.
 Part I of this blog focused on steps to take when working with an insurance company prior to considering a lawsuit.
-Part II focuses on potential issues that might be open to challenge when a policy is denied.
+Part II focuses on potential issues that might be open to challenge when a claim is denied.

-There are certain factual situations where the insurer might be particularly vulnerable when beneficiaries challenge the denial of payment of a death benefit.
 Three examples of situations where the insurance company’s denial might be successfully challenged in court include the following:

 Temporary Coverage after Completing an Application: Many life insurance policies provide temporary coverage for periods between the completion of the policy application and finalization of the policy.
-While the policy might provide coverage during this period, the insurer will only have received a single premium payment when the insured dies, so the insurance company will be extremely diligent about looking for a grounds to deny payment.
+While the policy might provide coverage during this period, the insurer will only have received a single premium payment when the insured dies, so the insurance company will be extremely diligent about looking for grounds to deny payment.

-Insured Passes Away during the Contestability Period: The insurance carrier can deny a death benefit and cancel a life insurance policy during the contestability period if any provisions or language under the policy permit such a denial.
+Insured Passes Away During the Contestability Period: The insurance carrier can deny a death benefit and cancel a life insurance policy during the contestability period if any provisions or language under the policy permit such a denial.
 The insurer will carefully investigate claims made during the contestability period.
 The insurance company will request medical records and other documents and/or information to identify a basis for challenging the validity of the claim.
 The most common grounds for such a denial would be an undisclosed medical condition or injury.